• Skip to primary navigation

 • Anxiety and Stress

-I find that people tend to do better if they also undertake some Acceptance and Commitment Therapy, in addition to having an understanding of the brain.
+I find that people tend to do better if they also undertake some Acceptance and Commitment Therapy and have an understanding of the brain.

 Now I shall explain it in a way that makes more sense!